Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 The Harrison Tulip Festival features more than 12 million tulips in varying stages of bloom spread across more than forty acres of land.
 There are over 100 different varieties of tulips as well as many kinds of daffodils and hyacinths.

-Peak season for viewing the flowers is usually between around mid-April and the end of that month, although possibly a bit later in 2026.
+Peak season for viewing the flowers is usually between around mid-April and the end of that month.
 When blooming season concludes, Onos Greenhouses collects all the bulbs and makes use of them within their greenhouses.
 The bulbs become tulips that are sold to local regions.

 What’s New in 2026